-A successful evaluation requires a qualified and competent evaluator and a respectful partnership--some might say marriage--between the evaluator and the project team.
+A successful evaluation requires a qualified and competent evaluator and a respectful partnership between the evaluator and the project team.
 Your evaluator will influence the shape of the evaluation plan and the results that derive from its implementation.
-Choosing an evaluator wisely means identifying project requirements--for example, does the project require formative evaluation?
+Choosing an evaluator wisely means identifying project requirements.
+Does the evaluator have experience with culturally-responsive or equity-focused evaluation?
+Does the project require formative evaluation?
 Summative evaluation?
 Or both?
 Does it need someone familiar with a particular subject matter or human culture?
 Will an evaluation firm or an independent contractor be most appropriate--or might the needed expertise be available “in-house?”
 Should the evaluator live nearby?
 What specific evaluation skills are required--qualitative, quantitative, or mixed-methods?
-All of these aspects of choosing and selecting an evaluator are described in Chapter 3 of the Principal Investigator's Guide to Managing Evaluation in Informal STEM Education Projects.

 Locating an evaluator

 Several online resources can help you locate an evaluator.